 Accordingly, and pursuant to Section 14A of the Exchange Act, we are asking stockholders for an advisory approval of the compensation of our named executive officers as described in the Compensation Discussion and Analysis, the compensation tables and related narrative discussion included in this proxy statement.
-This proposal, commonly known as a "say on pay" proposal, gives stockholders an opportunity to approve, reject or abstain from voting with respect to our overall fiscal 2014 executive compensation programs and policies and the compensation paid to our named executive officers.
-Because the board has adopted a policy of annual "say on pay" votes, the next such vote is expected to be held at the company's 2016 annual meeting of stockholders.
+This proposal, commonly known as a "say on pay" proposal, gives stockholders an opportunity to approve, reject or abstain from voting with respect to our overall fiscal 2016 executive compensation programs and policies and the compensation paid to our named executive officers.

-Please read the Compensation Discussion and Analysis section beginning on page 27 for additional details about our executive compensation program, including information about the fiscal year 2014 compensation of our named executive officers, our outreach to stockholders and the enhancements made to our 2014 and 2015 compensation to further align pay and performance.
+Please read the Compensation Discussion and Analysis section beginning on page 27 for additional details about our executive compensation program, including information about the fiscal year 2016 compensation of our named executive officers, our outreach to stockholders and the continued enhancements we seek to make to our executive compensation programs to further align pay and performance.